grafana/loki/docs/sources/query/log_queries/_index.md

 ## Pipeline Errors

-There are multiple reasons which cause pipeline processing errors, such as:
+There are many things which can cause pipeline processing errors, for example:

-- A numeric label filter may fail to turn a label value into a number
+- A numeric label filter may fail to turn a label value into a number.
 - A metric conversion for a label may fail.
-- A log line is not a valid json document.
+- A log line is not a valid JSON document.
-- etc...

 When those failures happen, Loki won't filter out those log lines.
 Instead they are passed into the next stage of the pipeline with a new system label named `__error__`.
-The only way to filter out errors is by using a label filter expressions.
-The `__error__` label can't be renamed via the language.
+The only way to filter out errors is by using a label filter expression.
+The `__error__` label cannot be renamed via LogQL.

-For example to remove json errors:
+For example to remove JSON errors:

 ```logql
   {cluster="ops-tools1",container="ingress-nginx"}